top of page

 Roll End Tuck Top (RETT)

 .The Roll End Front Tuck (RETT), with or without dust flaps, is the most popular mailer box style and also a popular retail box.
 Front flaps lock into the main body to add structural strength and security, while side dust flaps prevent dirt and dust from reaching your product inside.
 This box is great for kitting, especially for products like customer electronics, and offers a great unboxing experience with the contents easily seen and readily accessible.
-This style allows for quick assembly and easy pack during fulfillment.
+This style allows for quick assembly and easy packing during fulfillment.
 These boxes work well on their own, or can be compartmentalized with die-cut inserts

-RETT ADJ.jpg
+RETT ADJ

 Key features